 For parents who must drive, they may consider parking safely away from the school site to walk the last few blocks to school with their children.

 Pedestrian Safety Guidelines

-(This list has been adapted from the Pedestrian Crossing Control Manual for British Columbia and information distributed by the Canadian Institute of Child Health.)
+List adapted from the Pedestrian Crossing Control Manual for British Columbia and information distributed by the Canadian Institute of Child Health.

 Rules for railway crossings

 - Never play around railway crossings.
 These are danger zones.